avahidi/arm-foss/README.rst

     Total path delay: 48.87 ns (20.46 MHz)

 Hence we we are using about 70% of the cells and 50% of the memories and have a maximum frequency of about 20MHz.
 These are not particularly good numbers, mainly because the Cortex-M0 (unlike Cortex-M1) was not `designed for FPGA <http://dl.acm.org/citation.cfm?id=968291>`_.
-Unfortunately, to best of my knowledge, we currently don't have the right tools to improve either of these.
+Unfortunately, we currently don't have the right tools to improve either of these (although the nextpnr project aims to address this)

 License
 =======

 This project is released under the GPL version 3, see the LICENSE file for details.